Summary of Significant Accounting Policies

 The Company grants share-based payments in the form of options to employees and non-employees, Joint Share Ownership Plan (“JSOP”) awards to employees, as well as agreements to issue common stock in exchange for services provided by non-employees.
 The Company measures share-based payments in accordance with ASC Topic 718, Compensation – Stock Compensation.

-For employee options, the fair value measurement date is generally on the date of grant and the related compensation expense is recognized on a straight-line basis over the requisite period of the awards, less expense for expected forfeitures.
+For employee options, the fair value measurement date is generally on the date of grant and the related compensation expense, less expense for expected forfeitures, is recognized on a straight-line basis over the requisite vesting period of the awards.
 Share-based compensation expense related to stock options granted to non-employees is recognized as the services are rendered on a straight-line basis.
 For non-employee options, the fair value measurement date is the earlier of the date the performance of services is complete or the date the performance commitment has been reached.
 The Company generally determines the fair value of the stock options is more reliably measurable than the fair value of the services received.
 Compensation expense related to stock options granted to non-employees is subject to re-measurement at each reporting period until the options vest.
 The Company estimates forfeitures at the time of grant and revises those estimates in subsequent periods if actual forfeitures differ from those estimates.
 Upon exercise, stock options are redeemed for newly issued shares of common stock.

 Common stock awards

 The Company grants common stock awards to non-employees in exchange for services provided.
 The Company generally measures the fair value of these awards using the fair value of the services provided as it is a more reliable measure of the fair value of the awards.
 The fair value measurement date of these awards is generally the date the performance of services is complete.
-The fair value of the awards is recognized as services are rendered on a straight-line basis.
+The fair value of the awards is recognized on a straight-line basis as services are rendered.
+The share-based compensation related to common stock awards for the settlement of services provided by non-employees is recorded on the consolidated statement of comprehensive loss in the same manner and charged to the same account as if such settlements had been made in cash.

 Joint Share Ownership Plan awards